MuammarGaddafi/beginner-intermediate-projects/OOP/lesson.md

 # OOP SYNTAX :

 we usually use the dunder function init (dunder functions are inherited by default to any class in python), its a method make the initializing called automaticaly to fill the object attributes when its created if we dont define init method in the class the objects would be created when you call the class constructor but they would be empty without any attribute, so init is a method that automatically initialize the object with its attributes when its created

+so Its written with double undescore so that python interpretes it as a specifc method that blongs to the dunders and run automatically to create and initialize the object, without double score python would consider it as a common method created by the programmer, and won't run it automatically and wouldn't have sense

 the init take self as a fixed argument which acts as the instances of the class any attribute in the init method should be filled otherwise it would produce an error, if you want a default value for an attribute, you give it to the attribute when you give it as an argument for the init method : __ init __ ( self , state , number of children = 0 ) so if number of children is not filled it would have 0 as value since it is its default value